-Merlin Entertainments (“Merlin” or “the Company”) recognises its moral and legal responsibility with regard to modern slavery and human trafficking and will always endeavour to ensure that no such activities arise in the operation of its business.
+Merlin Entertainments Limited (“Merlin” or “the Company”) recognises its moral and legal responsibility with regard to modern slavery and human trafficking and will always endeavour to ensure that no such activities arise in the operation of its business.
 We expect all areas of our business and all suppliers and contractors to comply with internationally recognised codes of practice on human rights, employment practices and working conditions.
-We undertake a thorough assessment of each supplier against the principles of the SA8000 international standard of social compliance.
-For certain procurement areas, we also assess suppliers against standards set out in the International Labour Organisation Convention, the United Nation Convention on the Rights of a Child, and the Universal Declaration of Human Rights.
+For certain procurement categories, we undertake further reviews to assess suppliers against requirements as set out in international standards such as SA8000 or similar.

 We are committed to ensuring that no modern slavery or human trafficking exists in any form within our business or our supply chains.
 As an organisation operating in multiple jurisdictions, we will always comply with local laws and regulations, however where these fall short of our own global standards and policies, we will always aim to go above and beyond local legislation to maintain a high common ethical standard.

 Our Human Rights Policy reflects our commitment to acting ethically and with integrity in all our business activity and relationships.
 We strive to prevent discrimination and to value diversity and inclusion throughout our business, and to provide a safe, secure and healthy environment within which to work.

 In addition, and in line with our commitment to act with integrity in all our business dealings, we also operate the following policies and codes which have relevancy to the Modern Slavery Act.
 Together these provide a policy framework that addresses the principal provisions within the Act.